PraveenMudalgeri/PraveenMudalgeri/README.md

 ### 🚀 About Me

-I'm a student with a deep interest in technology—especially where it meets design.
+I'm a student with a deep interest in tech—especially where it meets design.
 Currently exploring Machine Learning and working on small ML projects.
 I enjoy writing content and have a growing interest in building intuitive user interfaces with Framer.

 ---